105 – Algoma University

 About Algoma University

-We are proud of our strong partnership with Aboriginal communities and our longstanding relationship with the Shingwauk Education Trust.
+We are proud of our strong partnership with Indigenous communities and our long-standing relationship with the Shingwauk Education Trust and Shingwauk Kinoomaage Gamig.
 Our university offers unique programs on Anishinaabe (Ojibwe) culture, history and language, including the province’s only Bachelor of Arts program in the Ojibwe language.
 Our original building, Shingwauk Hall, overlooking the St. Mary’s River, is one of the oldest landmarks in Sault Ste.
-Marie, Ontario, Canada.
+Marie.

-Algoma University’s Timmins campus is dedicated to offering Social Work and Community Development degrees specifically designed for college and university graduates, as well as transfer students.
+Our Timmins campus, located within the facilities of Northern College, is dedicated to offering Social Work and Community Development degrees specifically designed for college and university graduates and transfer students.

 Admission Entry Points

-Algoma University emphasizes meeting the needs of all of its students.
-We strive to ensure that all future developments accommodate those with special needs, including physical and learning disabilities.
-We aimi to ensure a rich and full participation in university life by all students.
+We emphasize meeting the needs of all students.
+We strive to ensure that all future developments accommodate those with special needs, including persons with physical and learning accessibility needs.
+We aim to ensure rich and full participation in university life by all students.

-The university will consider you for admission if your previous school performance and/or recent work record suggests a strong possibility of academic success.
+We will consider you for admission if your previous academic performance and/or recent work record suggest a strong possibility of academic success.

 Mature students must:

 - have been out of school for a minimum of 1 year and

 - not have either six 4U/M courses or the equivalent (1 year of college).